Gender Equality & Sport+ Conference 2025

 IMD business school

-IMD is a top-ranked business school which specializes in developing global leaders through high-impact executive education.
-IMD focuses on real-world executive development; it offers Swiss excellence with a global perspective; and has a flexible, customized and effective approach.
+IMD is a top-ranked business school which specialises in developing global leaders through high-impact executive education.
+IMD focuses on real-world executive development; it offers Swiss excellence with a global perspective; and has a flexible, customised and effective approach.

 IMD is an independent academic institute with strong ties to business and a clear focus on creating impact.